-MCPS is committed to creating organizational structures and processes that solidify the collaborative relationship between MCPS and MCEA, so that all parties will work together to do what is best for students.
+MCPS is committed to creating organizational structures and processes that solidify the collaborative relationship between MCPS and the teachers' representative organization, MCEA, so that all parties will work together to do what is best for students.

-This Agreement describes a relationship of collaboration being forged between the educators' Union and the school system, that is dedicated to the continuous improvement of the quality of education in Montgomery County Public Schools.
+This Agreement describes a relationship of collaboration being forged between the teachers' union and the school system, dedicated to the continuous improvement of the quality of education in Montgomery County Public Schools.
 "Continuous improvement" in an educational setting vests employees closest to the work done with students with the shared responsibility to decide how that work is to be done.
 For the union, taking responsibility for the improvement of the quality of teaching and learning represents an expanded role in public education.
-For the administration, nurturing a partnership with the Union dedicated to improving instruction, schools, and the school system has become a priority.
+For the administration, nurturing a partnership with the union dedicated to the improvement of instruction, schools, and the school system has become a priority.

 In effect, this Agreement becomes a compact that defines how we work together in the best interest of students.
-We commit to work together to obtain and/or realign the resources necessary to implement the goals and concepts described throughout this Agreement.
+We commit to work together to obtain and/or realign resources necessary to implement the goals and concepts described throughout this Agreement.